nickajeglin/Eurorack-pcbs/README.md

 # PCB status summary:
 VCA: ready to build, digikey bom provided

-VCO: ready to build, digikey bom provided, minor rework needed for V1.0
+VCO: ready to build, digikey bom provided, minor rework needed for V1.0, V2.0 ok.

 Mult: ready to build, see interactive BOM for parts list, there's only like 3